ronaldloyko/linkbox/contributing.md

 #### Via Weblate

-1. Click [here](https://hosted.weblate.org/engage/linkbox) and follow the instructions
+Follow the instructions on the [Weblate](https://hosted.weblate.org/engage/linkbox) page.